adrianagiongo/RhizoWheat-ms2/README.md

 Reviewers comments on 17.06.2024
 - First round to co-authors: 03.07
 - Second round to co-authors: 26.07
+- Third round to co-authors: 09.08